 Preoperative evaluation and indications for PNL in children are similar to those in adults.
-Although PNL is performed as monotherapy in most cases, it can be used as an adjunctive procedure.
-Availability of appropriate-size instruments and US guidance mean that age is not a limiting factor, and PNL can now be performed safely by experienced operators, with less radiation exposure, even for large and complex stones (42-46).
-SFRs are between 68% and 100% after a single session, and increase with adjunctive measures, such as second-look PNL, SWL and URS (42,43).
+Provided appropriate-size instruments and US guidance, age is not a limiting factor, and PNL can be performed safely by experienced operators, with less radiation exposure, even for large and complex stones (43-47).
+SFRs are between 68% and 100% after a single session, and increase with adjunctive measures, such as second-look PNL, SWL and URS (43,44).